PaddlePaddle/PaddleOCR/doc/doc_en/algorithm_overview_en.md

 - [3.
 Table Recognition Algorithms](#3)
 - [4.
 Key Information Extraction Algorithms](#4)

 This tutorial lists the OCR algorithms supported by PaddleOCR, as well as the models and metrics of each algorithm on **English public datasets**.
 It is mainly used for algorithm introduction and algorithm performance comparison.
-For more models on other datasets including Chinese, please refer to [PP-OCR v2.0 models list](./models_list_en.md).
+For more models on other datasets including Chinese, please refer to [PP-OCRv3 models list](./models_list_en.md).

+>>
+Developers are welcome to contribute more algorithms!
+Please refer to [add new algorithm](./add_new_algorithm_en.md) guideline.

 <a name="1"></a>